ronaldsuwandi/neuralnetworks/README.md

 * `:learning-rate` (or alpha) - default value is 1.0
 * `:regularization-rate` (or lambda) - default value is 0.0
-* `:activation-fn` - default value is sigmoid function
+* `:sigmoid-fn` - default value is standard logistic function
 * `:optimizer` - default value is gradient descent with the following settings
     * learning rate of 8
     * learning rate update rate of 0.5